abrie/go-nam-taxi/README.md

 To develop a fast, friendly, fraud resistant, payment method for transportation in Namibia.

 #The plan and final outcome
 The initial designs employed a visual passenger tracking system coupled to a manual cash payment counter.
 The implementation involved computer vision and a machine learning algorithm.
 The system would be deployed as a camera-equipped Android device mounted inside the taxi, and coupled to our backend system through a mobile network.
-This approach had to be abandoned due to time constraints and pedantic issues.
-Thus the system underwent a rapid redesign into a platform for scanning QR codes as tickets.
+This approach was abandoned for various reason, and the system was redesigned and adapted into a platform for scanning QR codes as tickets.

 The prototype submitted at the hackathon's conclusion consists of two components: